Thegaijin/RecipeAPI/CONTAINERISATION.md

 <img width="1680" alt="screen shot 2018-08-29 at 17 17 39" src="https://user-images.githubusercontent.com/5388763/44795518-901b3d00-abb3-11e8-8e53-fe2f9822d3e2.png">

 The loadbalancer DNS link can be mapped to a subdomain if you have a domain setup.
+I have mapped mine to http://api.thegaijin.xyz.
+Should you find this link down, I have probably torn down the infrastructure.